Zulu Main Page

 They are not only great concert performers, but also excellent communicators who can deliver outdoor performances for special events, festivals, summer-seasons, galas.
 During term-time they offer a range of educational workshops for young people of all ages and abilities.

-They excel in daytime outdoor performances for special events, festivals, summer-seasons, galas (and have even been invited to perform at weddings).
+They excel in daytime outdoor performances for special events, festivals, summer-seasons, galas (and weddings).
 They also play festival, theatre and arts centre concerts.
 During term-time they offer a range of educational workshops for young people of all ages and abilities and do workshop days in schools all over the country.

-A typical show from ZULU encompasses: Maskandi (indigenous Zulu music as well as traditional song & dance compilations comprising of Zulu psalms (AMAHUBO); traditional songs (AMACULO ESINTU); and various genres of traditional dance (i.e. iINGOMA, UMZANSI, ISIGENYANE, NENDLAMU).
+A typical show from ZULU encompasses: Maskandi (indigenous Zulu music as well as traditional song & dance including Zulu psalms (AMAHUBO); traditional songs (AMACULO ESINTU); and various genres of traditional dance (i.e. iINGOMA, UMZANSI, ISIGENYANE, NENDLAMU).
 They place great value on the oral relaying of information from the older generation to the youngest (UKUTHAMUNDWA).

 ZULU Tradition , is also an educational company grounded firmly in the curriculum of Africa's rich history and the established paradigms of Zulu philosophy.